Siftah/get_iplayer/installation.md

 <a name="osx-macports"></a>
 #### MacPorts

 get_iplayer is not packaged in [MacPorts](http://www.macports.org).
-However, MacPorts provides a means to set up the dependencies required for get_iplayer.

-Install MacPorts using the instructions [here](http://www.macports.org/install.php).
+However, MacPorts provides all the dependencies required for get_iplayer on OS X.  Install MacPorts using the instructions [here](http://www.macports.org/install.php).
 You can use the "pkg" installer for your system.

 ##### Perl Support

-NOTE: Because MacPorts is a self-contained system, you must install the MacPorts build of Perl (it will be pulled in as a dependency of other packages anyway).
+Because MacPorts is a self-contained system, you must install the MacPorts build of Perl (it will be pulled in as a dependency of other packages anyway), which will become your default Perl.
 If you use other Perl applications that current rely on the system Perl, be sure to install any modules required for those applications into the MacPorts Perl library.
-If you find you need to switch between multiple installations, take a look at [Perlbrew](http://perlbrew.pl).
+If you find you need to switch between multiple Perl installations, take a look at [Perlbrew](http://perlbrew.pl).

-1. Install Perl
+1. Install Perl:

     `$ sudo port install perl5 +perl5_16`

     This example installs Perl 5.16 (perl5_16 variant).
-If you wish to install the default version (5.12), omit "+perl5_16".
+If you wish to install the default version (currently 5.12), omit "+perl5_16".

 2. Install required LWP module: